draz123/FinalYearProject/README.md

 **Installation**

 To configure project, please do following steps:  ́
-1. Clone/download project from repository: https:// github.com/ draz123/FinalYearProject na dysk twardy.
+1. Clone/download project from repository: https://github.com/draz123/FinalYearProject
 2. Python – Install 2.7 version from https://www.python.org/downloads/

 3. pip(ang. package manager) – If we are using python version 2.7.9 or higher, pip is automatically installed with it.
 Otherwise